 About 75% of job seekers research a company’s reputation before applying for a job opening.
 If these job seekers don’t like what they see, 69% of them will not apply.
 With this in consideration, there is a need to work on the online presence of your employer brand.

 Among the main performance indicators of a strong and positive online presence are the following:

 - Success stories and testimonials

 A high-quality website speaks a lot about the kind of attention you put into your brand image online.
-People want to work with a company that puts premium on “image” because at the core, they want to work with a company they can show off or be proud of.
+People want to work with a company that puts a premium on “image” because, at the core, they want to work with a company they can show off or be proud of.

 You also need to check how you engage in your social media accounts.
 It is crucial that you treat people in your comments with professionalism.
 You can be fun or formal, but always professional.

 According to LinkedIn Talent Solutions, 68% of talent acquisition leaders acknowledge the importance of social professional networks in spreading employer brand awareness.

 Of the social professional networks, many turn to LinkedIn.
 In fact, about 75% of people who recently changed jobs used LinkedIn to make informed career decisions.
 LinkedIn is indeed the place to be if you want to showcase your employer brand.